 Unlike my time, students nowadays have two clear advantages – they know their PSLE grades and secondary schools also publish their historical cut-off mark.
 At least students know if they have a chance of getting accepted.

 I remember when I had to choose my secondary school more than 20 years ago.
-I did not know my Primary School Leaving Examination (PSLE) results before I submitted the form.
-My school teachers were also not very helpful in guiding me.
+I did not know the cut-off point of the schools I selected before I submitted the form.
+In fact, I believe I did not even know my score.
+In addition, my school teachers were also not very helpful in guiding me.
 All I remember was that since I studied in a primary school that was affiliated with a secondary school, I put it as the first choice.
 I had absolutely no idea if I was able to get in.
 I breathed a sigh of relief when I was successful.

 Nevertheless, the fact is that there are so many secondary schools, each offering different types of programmes.
 It is confusing for parents and students.
 Which secondary school should a student choose?
 At RG, we believe that the criteria for selecting schools should be based on the child.
 A child that enrols into a school based on his personality, strengths and interest will do much better than entrance based solely on parental decision.
 Please take note that we do not mean that the child makes the decision, but it should be made based on his own qualities.